emissary-ingress/emissary/BUILDING.md

 1. Start minikube
 2. To build images directly into your minikube instance, set `DOCKER_REGISTRY=-` and point your docker client to docker daemon running inside minikube by running the command `eval $(minikube docker-env)`
 3. Point `KUBECONFIG` to minikube, generally using `export KUBECONFIG=~/.kube/config`
 4. Since everything is being run locally, you don't need a Kubernetes cluser using kubernaut.
-Set `USE_KUBERNAUT=false`
+Set `USE_KUBERNAUT=false`.

 That's it!
 Now simply run `make clean docker-push test` for the first time.
 In the following iterations, you can drop `clean` or `docker-push` depending on the nature of test run.

+#### `ambassador dump``

+The `ambassador dump` function (run from a `make shell`) will export the full Envoy v2 configuration.
+Create a directory with one or more Ambassador configuration resources.
+Then, run:

+`ambassador dump --ir --v2 $configdir > test.json`

+which will export the Ambassador IR and v2 Envoy configuration into `test.json`.
+If your configuration directory contains annotated Kubernetes resources, you should also pass a `--k8s` flag to `dump`.

 Version Numbering
 -----------------